 Computer Crises are neither Rare nor Natural, and most of them can be avoided or controlled with good advance preparation.
 Lateness due to electronic disasters will earn sympathy but will also earn the grade penalty.
-Please plan to back up your files, print as needed while in process, and print/post final assignments before the Last Minute.
+Please plan to back up your files, print as needed while in process, and print/post final assignments before the Very Last Minute.

-Life Happens Pass: For any ONE assignment you may be up to four calendar days late without penalty (here, and only here, weekends count as one day).
+Life Happens Pass: For any ONE assignment you may be up to five calendar days late without penalty.
 To qualify, you must state in writing at the top of the first page of the assignment that you are using your Pass.
+If you use Life Happens for a draft, you may lose peer review credit unless you arrange to make up that work.